raywray/Genespace_For_Dummies/README.md

 ### 1. Genome sequece (`.fna`)
 - FASTA file containing the DNA sequences of the genome assembly (chromosomes, scaffolds, or contigs).
+- Provides coordinate map for the feature files.

 Example:
 ```{text}